silvacms/silva.pas.openid/README.txt

 Credits
 -------
-Silva's OpenID integration was sponsored by Marc Petitmermet, who’s at the Department of Materials at ETH Zürich (http://www.mat.ethz.ch/ but it was funded from another source).
+Silva's OpenID integration was sponsored by Marc Petitmermet, who's at the Department of Materials at ETH Zürich (http://www.mat.ethz.ch/ but it was funded from another source).